javierbrea/eslint-plugin-boundaries/docs/rules/entry-point.md

 * `default`: `allow` or `disallow`.
 If no one `rule` matches, the dependency will be allowed or disallowed based on this value.
 * `message`: Custom message for the rule errors.
 Note that __the rule default message provides a lot of information about why the error was produced__, so you should define a custom message only if you are sure about what you are doing.
 Read ["error messages"](#error-messages) for further information.
 * `rules`: Rules to be processed in order to decide if the `import` statement has to be allowed or not.
-  * `target`: `<element matchers>` If the element being imported matches with this, then the rule will be executed to know if it allows/disallows the `import`.
+  * `target`: `<element selectors>` If the element being imported matches with this, then the rule will be executed to know if it allows/disallows the `import`.
 If not, the rule is skipped.
   * `disallow`: `<string>` A [`micromatch` pattern](https://github.com/micromatch/micromatch).
 If the element being imported matches with this, then the result of the rule will be "disallow", and the import will be notified as an `eslint` error (this value can be overwritten by a next rule returning "allow")
   * `allow`: `<string>` A [`micromatch` pattern](https://github.com/micromatch/micromatch).
 If the element being imported matches with this, then the result of the rule will be "allow", and the import will not be notified as an `eslint` error (this value can be overwritten by a next rule returning "disallow")
   * `importKind`: `<string>` Optional.
 It is useful only when using TypeScript, as it allows to define if the rule applies when the dependency is being imported as a value or as a type.
 It can be also defined as an array of strings, or a micromatch pattern.
 Note that possible values to match with are `"value"`, `"type"` or `"typeof"`.